d12frosted/elpa-mirror/stable-melpa/gptel-readme.txt

 arg), as well as examine or modify context.

 When context is available, gptel will include it with each LLM query.

+Rewrite/refactor interface

+In any buffer: with a region selected, you can rewrite prose, refactor code or fill in the region.
+Use gptel's menu (C-u M-x `gptel-send') to access this feature.

 gptel in Org mode: